tedbauer/hobbes/README.md

 ## Usage

 Tigger requires [Bison and Flex][bflex].
 I recommend installing them with [Homebrew][brew].
-Once you've done that, you can try generating an AST from a simple program:
+Once you've done that, you can try generating and typechecking the AST of a simple program:

 	$ cd src
 	$ make